rusili/AC-Android/homework/unit-3/week-1.md

 - Create at least **5** [user stories](http://codesqueeze.com/the-easy-way-to-writing-good-user-stories/) for your app.
 - Draw at least **2** [wireframes](https://developer.android.com/training/design-navigation/wireframing.html#wireframe) for your app.
 You can use an [online tool](https://wireframe.cc/), or if you prefer, just pencil and paper (take a photo of the drawing to submit).
 - Create a list of specific **features** for your app.
 Create a new project board on Trello by copying the AC3.3 Project Template.
 Add each feature as a card to the project backlog.
 Give each card an **estimate** and a **priority**, then arrange the cards by priority with the highest priority features at the top of the project backlog.

+### Submission

+Students will work **individually** to complete this project over the next week.
+All code should be completed and pushed by **10/22 at 9pm**.
+Please provide a link to your Trello board (make sure visibility is set to 'Public') and your wireframes (a link to a photo or screenshot).
+Check Slack for the submission form link.